Sudippdn/100DaysofCode/README.md

 ]
 print(matrix[0][2]) # way to access the value of indivisual element of particular positiion

-print("""            # TO display the items in matrix for rows in matrix:
+print("""
-List of the items are:
+for rows in matrix:           # tO display the items in matrix List of the items are:
       """)
     for items in rows: